 Reinforcing a Local School District’s Initiatives: Belvidere School District 100

-The Endorsement is a mechanism that gives school districts a structure to validate students’ hard work to prepare for both college and career.
+The CCPE is a mechanism that gives school districts a structure to validate students’ hard work to prepare for both college and career.

-Almost 10 years ago, the Belvidere School District 100 saw the real disconnect between the grades that students were receiving and the mastery of the skills associated with those grades.
-The District began a process to unpack the standards associated with each class, identifying criteria for learning.
-This led to the development of Proficiency Scales which create a much more personalized approach to grading, allowing teachers to communicate with students more directly about skills attainment.
+Almost ten years ago, the Belvidere School District 100 saw the real disconnect between the grades that students were receiving and the mastery of the skills associated with those grades.
+The district began a process to unpack the standards associated with each class, identifying criteria for learning.
+This led to the development of proficiency scales which create a much more personalized approach to grading, allowing teachers to communicate with students more directly about skills attainment.